darklab8/autogit/docs/git-conventional-commits.md

 Messaging apps change, and the history of messages is rarely preserved.
 [Git]([https://www.oreilly.com/library/view/head-first-git/9781492092506/](https://www.oreilly.com/library/view/head-first-git/9781492092506/)) always remains to save another commit of code change and the message attached to it.
 A Git repository is the ultimate source of truth regarding a project.
 Every cloned git repository is a full decentralized backup of it.

-We can traverse for [example](https://github.com/torvalds/linux/commit/2099306c4e1d5d772b150aeac68fdd1d0331b09d) through Linux repository to see... git commits used as equivalent to emailing.
+We can traverse for [example](https://github.com/torvalds/linux/commit/2099306c4e1d5d772b150aeac68fdd1d0331b09d) Linux repository to see... git commits used as equivalent to emailing.

 It is hard writing good atomic commit messages though.
 It takes some getting used to operating [git with best practices](https://deepsource.com/blog/git-best-practices)